 We are looking for glycogen supercompensation the last 24-hours before taking the stage.
 Protein and fats should be at their highest while depleting, then dropped during the loading days.
 Carb intake is so high (extreme amounts over 800 carbs the day before she show is common) and the process is so fast that this is one of the very few times that potassium loading may be involved, in a VERY SPECIFIC way.
 You start with your potassium load first thing in the morning, then sodium later in the day.

 This is an EXTEMELY AGGERSSIVE, EXTREMELY HIGH RISK, HIGH REWARD, and very low predictability since you are allowing little no time for observation and adjustments and variables change dramatically.
-Even with a clean-up day tagged at the end, the carb intake is so high, one day clean-up is not enough.
+Even with a clean-up day tagged at the end, the carb intake is so high, one day clean-up is not enough and can lead to a bloated appearance in the core, even if spillover does not occur.
 However, the reward for perfect timing is extremely high and produces the most extreme levels of hardness and tightness IF the competitor is lean enough.

 NOTE: Rapid Backload Peaking was developed by Cliff Wilson, which took him about 10 years to perfect.
 It is EXTREMELY difficult to pull off and you really need to be dialed into the competitor and have an excellent eye.
 Potassium use in this method must be damn near perfect, and is timing based.
 Time it wrong and blurring will occur, the core can give the appearance of some bloating, and in some instances sickness can occur.
-It should be noted that Cliff adamantly states, “This should only be used for the most extreme levels of conditioning such as Men’s and Women’s Bodybuilding only, not other divisions.”
+It should be noted that Cliff adamantly states, “This should only be used for the most extreme levels of conditioning such as Men’s and Women’s Bodybuilding only, not suitable for other divisions.”
+The risk it to high when other protocols can give the same or better results for levels of less extreme conditioning are required, with less risk to the competitors physique.
 Though it may be something to look at for Women’s Physique in the NPC/IFBB as this division has increased the level of conditioning the last couple of years.

 PROGRESSIVE LINEAR LOAD PEAKING